inko-lang/inko/docs/source/getting-started/installation.md

 ## Requirements

-- A 64-bits platform, 32-bits platforms are not supported.
+- A 64-bits little-endian platform
 - A CPU with AES-NI support
 - Rust 1.62 or newer